Brad Renfro

 Brad Barron Renfro (July 25, 1982 – January 15, 2008) was an American actor.
 He made his film debut at age 11 with a starring role in The Client (1994).
-Renfro went on to appear in 21 feature films and won several awards.
-In 2012, he was ranked at #63 on VH1's list of the "100 Greatest Kid-Stars" list.
+Renfro went on to appear in 21 feature films, winning several awards.

 Prior to being cast in The Client, Renfro had no acting background and was living with his grandmother in a trailer park.
 Wanting to cast a "tough kid" who had the life experience to understand the character he would portray, director Joel Schumacher chose Renfro to play the role of Mark Sway.
-Renfro soon attracted a large fanbase as he continued to star in films such as The Cure, Tom and Huck, Sleepers, Apt Pupil, Bully and Ghost World.
+Renfro soon attracted a large fanbase, going on to star in The Cure, Tom and Huck, Sleepers, Apt Pupil, Bully and Ghost World.

 Beginning in the late 1990s, Renfro experienced difficulties in his private life, including drug addiction and a series of arrests.
 He died at age 25 of acute heroin and morphine intoxication.

 Early life

-Renfro was born Brad Barron Renfro on July 25, 1982, in Knoxville, Tennessee, the son of Angela Denise Olsen (née McCrory) and Mark Renfro, a factory worker.
-He was raised from the age of five by his paternal grandmother, Joanne Renfro, a church secretary, after his parents divorced.
-The actor reportedly did not have a close relationship with his father.
+Renfro was born on July 25, 1982, in Knoxville, Tennessee, the son of Angela Denise Olsen (née McCrory) and Mark Renfro, a factory worker.
+After his parents divorced, he was raised from the age of five by his paternal grandmother, Joanne Renfro.
+Renfro did not have a close relationship with his father.